Error Handling with Error Code Objects #

 Every C++ programmer learns that there are two traditional methods to deal with abnormal conditions: one, inherited from good old C is to return an error code and hope that the caller will test it and take an appropriate action; the second one is to throw an exception and hope that a surrounding block has provided a catch handler for that exception.
 C++ FAQ strongly advocates for the second method arguing that it is leads to safer code.

-Using exceptions however has also it’s own drawbacks.
+However, using exceptions also has its own drawbacks.
 Code tends to become more complicated and users have to be aware of all exceptions that can be thrown.
 This is why older C++ specification had “exception specification” added to function declarations.
 In addition exceptions tend to make code less efficient.

 Error code objects (erc